-Combi boilers, first introduced in the UK in the 1980’s, are now the most common types of boiler across the country and they should last around seven years comfortably years when looked after and maintained properly!
+Combi boiler, first introduced in the UK in the 1980’s, is now the most common type of boiler across the country and it should last at least ten years when looked after and maintained properly!

 So, how do you know your boiler isn’t working as it well as it did?